laigen-unam/research-trends-ab/README.md

-# Research trends of _Acinetobacter baumannii_

-Unsupervised learning and natural language processing point out bias in research trends of Acinetobacter baumannii
+# Unsupervised learning and natural language processing point out bias in research trends of a superbug

 ## Supplementary data
 * Description of supplementary tables: Supplementary_Data.pdf